 - Create New Warrant - After providing system and user names this opens a blank Warrant Editing Window to create a new warrant.
 The operations of this frame are discussed in Creating and Editing Warrants.

 - Train Trackers - Opens window where the identity of trains can be displayed as they move from one occupancy block to another.

 - Create NXWarrant - Opens a window to create an eNtry/eXit warrant. this is discussed in About NXWarrants.

-- Open Session Log - Opens a window to name a file that records the warrant and train tracking status messages.
+- Open Session Log - Opens a window to name a file that records the warrant and train tracking status messages to the file.

 Other Warrant List FeaturesThe following items are at the bottom of the window:

-The Create NXWarrant button 0pens a window to create an eNtry/eXit warrant.
+- The Create NXWarrant button Opens a window to create an NX (eNtry/eXit) Warrant.

-The Halt all Trains button causes all running warrants to halt their trains.
+- The Stop all Trains button causes all running warrants to halt their trains.

-As a safety feature, whenever a warranted train has permission to enter the next Block, the turnouts are reset.
-Having permission from Signals means that resetting the turnouts should not interfere with any interlocking logic.
-In the absence of Signals, occupancy or allocation to another warrant may deny permission.
+As a safety feature, whenever a warranted train has permission to enter the next Block, the turnouts are reset to the route.
+Having permission from Signals should mean that resetting the turnouts does not interfere with any interlocking logic.
+"Stop" aspects of Signals, occupancy or allocation to another warrant will deny permission.
 Only clearing the most restrictive of these conditions will give the auto-run train permission to proceed.
 When such a denial is cleared, the train will proceed automatically.
-The only thing that overrides having permission to proceed is if the user has set the control to "Halt".
+The only thing that overrides automatically proceeding is if the user has set the control to "Halt".
 The train will not move until the user sets "Resume".